samuely4/Computer-Networks-Final-Project/README.md

 ## Abstract

-In this project, we needed to construct a network with 7 nodes.
+In this project, we constructed a network with 7 nodes.
 We simulated and analyzed how data travels from node to node and gathered different statistics both at the “object level” as well as at the “global level”.
 Finally, we provided step by step procedure of using the OPNET software to simulate a 7-node network system.
 We used two different protocols to